kwkraus/HOW-Sessions/sessions/angular/docs/PWA.md

 ### ngsw-config.json
 View the default configuration for cached files.

-It uses the prefetch strategy so the service worker place2 the whole app into the cache and can load it even when the server is offline.
+It uses the prefetch strategy so the service worker places the whole app into the cache and can load it even when the server is offline.
 You can also use the Chrome developer tools to inspect service workers.
 Open the developer tools, select the Application tab, and choose Service Workers in the left navigation panel.
 You can see that the service worker is running.